enenra/space-engineers-utilities/README.md

 * Support for Blender files with multiple scenes
 * Structure conversion to convert BLEND files created with the old plugin to the new structure
 * Support for Build Stage LOD
+* Empty target objects can be set in dedicated panel
+* Subpart scenes within the same file can be instanced into their parent scenes
+* Full multi-scene support

 ## Installation
 1. Download the latest release of the addon from the releases section, enable it in Blender.